Qiskit/rustworkx/docs/source/tutorial/dags.rst

 compiler's use of directed acyclic graphs for the compiler.

 To examine how Qiskit's we first need to look at a quantum circuit.
-A quantum is a computation routine consisting of coherent quantum operations on quantum data.
+A quantum circuit is a computation routine consisting of coherent quantum operations on quantum data.
 It is an ordered squence of quantum gates, measurements and resets which may be conditioned on real-time classical computation.
 A quantum circuit is represented graphically like:

 .. parsed-literal::